Some links in this post may be affiliate links

 Lavenders prefer a slightly alkaline PH btween 6.5 -7.3.
 If the soil is too acidic add lime as acidic soil can lead to the death of the plant.

-However, this can be solved by planting Lavender in a raised bed, ridge or a mound in fast draining soil to enhance drainage.
+However, this can be solved by planting the plants in a raised bed, ridge or a mound in fast draining soil to enhance drainage.

 Lavender Plants are readily available from Garden Centres at the beginning of spring.
 Below are our recommendations.

-If the soil is clay or compacted, prepare a raised bed, ridge or mound about 10-12 in. high with loose, free-draining soil that is poor in organic matter.
+If the soil is clay or compacted, prepare a raised bed, ridge or mound about 10-12 inches high with loose, free-draining soil that is poor in organic matter.

 Prepare planting holes slightly wider than the rootballs at a spacing of 12-18 inches.
 Incorporate a handful of fully decomposed organic manure per hole.